mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 ```

-At this point, we have now created the time series data that we can use to train our LI-ESN model.
-Before we move on to creating the reservoir computing model, let's make some plots of our data to visualize this system.
+At this point, we have created the time series data that can be used to train the LI-ESN model.
+Before moving on to creating the reservoir computing model, let's make some plots of our data to visualize this system.

 We have already seen the 3D butterfly attractor for this system, so let's plot the time series for the $x$, $y$ and $z$ channels.
-One key observation about this time series plot is that the $x$ and $y$ channels exhibit antipodal symmetry.
+One key observation about this time series plot is that the $x$ and $y$ channels exhibit antipodal symmetry much like a communications waveform.

 <img src="../../images/project_images/rc_and_lorenz/lorenz_xyz_ts.png" alt="Pendulum with different damping behavior" width="80%"/>

 ### Data Preprocesing

-Now that we have created the data set for the Lorenz system, we need to apply some processing operations before we can train on this data.
+Now that the Lorenz system dataset has been created, it is necessary to apply some processing operations before training the model.

 #### Scaling

-Recall that in the equation for the LI-ESN model we have a hyperbolic-tangent function.
+Recall that the equation for the LI-ESN model contains a hyperbolic-tangent function.
 The following figure shows the plot of $y = tanh(x)$.
 Notice that for large $\|x\|$ the function is almost a constant.
-We want the inputs of our system to exist in the active region of the function and not on the near-constant tails.
-Consequently, the first operation we need to perform on our data is to scale it to the range $[-1, +1]$.
+To create an input conducive to this nonlinear function, the magnitude of the data should exist in the active region and not on the near-constant tails.
+Consequently, the first processing operation performed is to scale the inputs to the range $[-1, +1]$.

 <img src="../../images/project_images/rc_and_lorenz/tanh_plot.png" alt="tanh plot" width="80%"/>